NateJonesIII/docX_Gen/README.md

 ⚬    Logged in and configured Outlook/Email
 ⚬    Logged in and configured MS Teams
-⚬    Logged in and Launched CCC
+⚬    Logged in and Launched [Application]
 ⚬    Configured [software], [software], and [software] ⚬    Installed Default Printers
 ⚬    Tested Scanner(If Applicable)